 We eventually settled on the Campendium app.
 It had simple sorting devices that included: distance and ratings; the type of land: if it was public or overnight parking, an RV Park or just a dump station.
 It also included the cost, along with reviews, cell phone availability, and the GPS location that you could send to your phone and more.
 Best of all it was accurate.

 Pro tip: Though new to this van life stuff I can tell you that when traveling with someone, like your spouse, it’s best to have app symmetry, not only for choosing campsites, but for the highways and byways you're traveling.
 We bought a Garmin prior to our maiden voyage with the idea of not tying up our phones mapping our various routes.
 After some trial and error, however, we found we liked the directions from Google maps better than the Garmin—thus we would be using our phones.
-Still, as the main person doing the driving I liked the large bright Garmin attached in center of the windshield and the speed indicator in the lower left corner of the screen—the Promaster has a dial speed indicator buried in the dash as if it were the 1960’s.
+Still, the Garmin was a bright shiny, easy to see object in the center of in center of the windshield and the speed indicator in the lower left corner of the screen, which was very helpful driving, since the Promaster has a dial speed indicator buried in the dash as if it were the 1960’s.
 So, while I was using the bright, shiny Garmin thing, Donna had Google maps in her hand.
 Occasionally there would be a discrepancy as we were making our way through rural bumfuck Wyoming and she would caution me that the Garmin was sending us in a less efficient way.
 My response often was, how bad could it be and I would more or less, brush her off.
 All of the sudden she’s reminding me of that time in 2011, when she tried to tell me the location of the church where her work-friend Renee was getting married but I wouldn’t listen . . .
 See where I’m going with this?
 App symmetry—essential.

 By The Numbers: